Our knowledge of orthopaedics. Your best health.

 Treatment

-If you have cauda equina syndrome, you may need urgent surgery to remove the material that is pressing on the nerves.
+If you have cauda equina syndrome, emergent (immediate) surgery is usually recommended to relieve the pressure on the nerves.
 The surgery may prevent pressure on the nerves from reaching the point at which damage is irreversible.

 Living with Cauda Equina Syndrome

-Surgery may not repair permanent nerve damage.
-If this occurs as a result of cauda equina syndrome, you can learn how to improve your quality of life.
+Nerves can take different amounts of time to heal, and surgery may not repair permanent nerve damage.
+However, if this occurs because of cauda equina syndrome, you can learn how to improve your quality of life.

 Some suggestions:

-• In addition to medical personnel, you may want to get help from an occupational therapist, social worker, continence advisor, or sex therapist.
+• In addition to medical personnel, you may want to get help from an occupational therapist, social worker, continence advisor, or/or sex therapist.

 • Involve your family in your care.

-• To learn all you can about managing the condition, you may want to join a cauda equina syndrome support group.
+• To learn all you can about managing the condition and talk with other people who have firsthand experience, you may want to join a cauda equina syndrome support group.

 Managing Bladder and Bowel Function